bergesinstitute/grafmethodenglish/book-5-unit-3.md

     They are such nice people! (¡Son gente tan amable!)

+    These are such beautiful flowers! (¡Son flores tan bonitas!)

 ## So/such + that (resultado)

 Both *so* and *such* can be followed by *that* to express a result: